awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 ### Route evaluation order<a name="tgw-route-evaluation-overview"></a>

 Transit gateway routes are evaluated in the following order:
-+ The longest prefix route for the destination address\.
++ The most specific route for the destination address\.
 + If routes are the same with different targets:
   + Static routes have a higher precedence than propagated routes\.
   + Among propagated routes, VPC CIDRs have a higher precedence than Direct Connect gateways than Site\-to\-Site VPN\.